nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 ==========

-The :class:`~eventsourcing.persistence.Mapper` class has an optional constructor argument, ``cipher``, which accepts :class:`~eventsourcing.cipher.Cipher` objects.
+The :class:`~eventsourcing.persistence.Mapper` class has an optional constructor argument, ``cipher``, which accepts :class:`~eventsourcing.persistence.Cipher` objects.
 A cipher will encrypt and decrypt the state of stored events within an event-sourced application, inhibiting disclosure of sensitive information in case of unauthorised access to an application's database files and backups, or network interception.

-The library's :class:`~eventsourcing.cipher.AESCipher` class implements the abstract base class :class:`~eventsourcing.cipher.Cipher`.
+The library's :class:`eventsourcing.cipher.AESCipher` class implements the abstract base class :class:`~eventsourcing.persistence.Cipher`.
 It can be used to cryptographically encode and decode the state of stored events using the `AES cipher <https://pycryptodome.readthedocs.io/en/stable/src/cipher/aes.html>`_ from the `PyCryptodome library <https://pycryptodome.readthedocs.io/en/stable/index.html>`_